nicelgueta/AoC2021/README.md

 Repo for Advent of Code solutions 2021

-Decided to try out in C++, given it's a language I'm pretty weak in.
+Decided to try some of the easier ones out in C++, given it's a language I'm pretty new to

 Advent of Code link: https://adventofcode.com/